Skip to main content

 • mouseout: When the mouse leaves an element

-2. Keyboard Events: Respond to keyboard actions.
+2. Keyboard Events: Reacts to keyboard actions.

 • keydown: When a key is pressed